appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/build-cache/cache-pull.md

 ### Prerequisites

+There are no prerequisites required before using the **Cache Pull** step.

 :::caution

 This component does not require any prerequisite steps for operation.
 The only thing necessary for the component to work as expected is to utilize the cached files before the step in which they will be used.
 Additionally, an important prerequisite for this step to function properly is that the files to be used must have been cached in previous builds.